robince/partial-info-decomp/README.md

 This folder implements some pointwise approaches to decomposing multivariate entropy and mutual information into redundant, unique and synergistic terms.

+These functions make use of the Python [discrete information theory (dit) toolbox](https://github.com/dit/dit).
+To use these you will need Python on your path with `dit` installed.

 ### Partial Entropy Decomposition based on common surprisal (new)

 Implementation to accompany the manuscript: